Yusuke196/CAIGen/README.md

 Update the following variables:

 - `annttrToSourceFiles`: A mapping from annotator IDs to source file names.
 The annotator IDs will be the names of the output Google Sheets (GS) files.
 The source file names will be the names of the sheets in each file, minus the trailing `.json`.
 You can also leave this as `["sheet_1.json", "sheet_2.json"]` for testing purposes.
 - `projectFolderId`: The string after `drive.google.com/drive/folders/` in the URL of the `data` folder on Google Drive.
-Should look something like `1Mx2_dtoEuT3gPAgOlN8qS5H8-EGQFyh9`
+It should look something like `1Mx2_dtoEuT3gPAgOlN8qS5H8-EGQFyh9`.

 If you wish to test the code using sample data, you can optionally set `dataFolderName` to `'sample_json_files'`.

 Run the code by pressing the "Run" button.
 You will need to grant access to the script the first time you run it.
 Proceed with: Review Permissions > Advanced > Go to annotation (unsafe) > Select all > Continue.

 Visit the printed URL to ensure that a GS file is created.
 Note that it will be empty (no data yet), but this is normal.

 ### Fill the sheets with data